erikglee/OSPREY_BIDS/docs/source/processing_pipeline_details.rst

    ambiguity.
 If there are 0 images from the preferred modality, then OSPREY will check if an image within the backup modality (i.e. T2w for T1w or T1w for T2w) is available to use instead.
-3. If --segmentation_dir is specified, the tool tries to identify a segmentation that matches the selected anatomical reference.
+3. If \-\-segmentation_dir is specified, the tool tries to identify a segmentation that matches the selected anatomical reference.
 If possible, it confirms the correspondance between the segmentation and the anatomical images by utilizing the 'SpatialReference' field from the semgentation's JSON.